prajwalp3/springboot-AOP/README.md

 - Weaving: The process of applying aspects to a target object to create a new proxy object with the added behavior.

 ### Features:
--Logging Aspects: Intercepts method calls to log execution details.
+- Logging Aspects: Intercepts method calls to log execution details.
--Security Aspects: Checks user authentication and authorization at method execution points.
+- Security Aspects: Checks user authentication and authorization at method execution points.
--Transaction Management: Manages database transactions declaratively.
+- Transaction Management: Manages database transactions declaratively.
--Dynamic and CGLIB Proxies: Demonstrates the use of dynamic proxies and CGLIB proxies for creating proxy objects.
+- Dynamic and CGLIB Proxies: Demonstrates the use of dynamic proxies and CGLIB proxies for creating proxy objects.

 ### Technologies Used:
-Spring Boot
+Spring Boot <br/>
-Spring AOP
+Spring AOP <br/>
-AspectJ
+AspectJ <br/>
 Java